 One transformation was the hula.
 Widely understood to be an “authentic” Polynesian tradition, the hula was actually originally mostly a man’s dance.
 It was religious.
 It involved chanting and no music.
 There were no hip movements, just gestures.
 Basically, it was story-telling.

 Today, the men take a back seat to women, who are scantily clad in grass skirts (not authentic, by the way), and perform exaggerated hip movements to music.
 So the hula is an invention, designed by colonizers and capitalists, to highlight the appeal of “foreign” women.

 Despite the constructed nature of the hula girl, she’s been used to market Hawaii for over 100 years.
 Here is an image of hula girls sent back to the mainland way back in 1890:

 A Google Image search for “Hawaii postcard” in 2013 reveals that about half include the figure of a woman:

 The phenomenon is a common one: women are treated as objects of beauty and aesthetic pleasure — exotified, in the case of “foreign” or darker-skinned women — and used to embellish a place or experience.
-While lots of things have changed for women since the beginning of this particular example in the late 1800s, their role as decoration resists retirement.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+While lots of things have changed for women since the beginning of this particular example in the late 1800s, their role as decoration resists retirement.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.